 When looking at protein in your horse’s diet, always remember ‘proteins ain’t proteins’.
 Depending on their amino acid composition, some proteins are very high quality with good levels of essential amino acids while others are low in essential amino acids and therefore low in quality.
 The high quality proteins, including those from legume forages including lucerne/alfalfa and grains like soybean are able to support growth, pregnancy, lactation and muscle building, while low quality proteins like those from cottonseed meal and cereal grains will not be capable of properly supporting horses with large requirements for quality protein.

 Not all horses require high quality protein, but if your horse is pregnant, lactating, growing or working hard and needing to build and maintain muscle mass the quality of protein in the diet will play a big role in determining how well your horse ‘performs’.
-Use FeedXL Pro to keep track of protein quality and to alert you when the diet is deficient.
+Use FeedXL Premium to keep track of protein quality and to alert you when the diet is deficient.